eclipse-archived/ceylon-lang.org/documentation/1.0/reference/tool/ceylonc.md

 ### Output

 `ceylonc` outputs a module archive and a source archive for each module named on the command line.
-The compiler produceds `.car` files directly it does not produce individual `.class` files as `javac` does.
+The compiler produces `.car` files
+directly: it does not produce individual `.class` files as `javac` does.

 A `.car` file is Ceylon's equivalent of a `.jar` file.